avatarsdk/metaperson-android-sample/README.md

 # MetaPerson Android sample
-This demo projects shows how the MetaPerson avatars can be integrated into your native Android applications.
+This demo project shows how the MetaPerson avatars can be integrated into your native Android applications.
 It uses the mobile version of the [MetaPerson Creator]([https://mobile.metaperson.avatarsdk.com/](https://mobile.metaperson.avatarsdk.com/)) which helps you to create and customize your lifelike avatars.
 ## Getting started
-First you will need to clone the repository to your local drive.
+First, you should clone the repository to your local drive.
 Open your project in Android Studio and find the "credentials.xml" file (app/src/main/res/values/credentials.xml):
 ![Credentials](./img/android-credentials.png)
 Fill in the CLIENT_ID and CLIENT_SECRET parameters with the values from your [Avatar SDK developer account](https://accounts.avatarsdk.com/developer/).
 Please note that if you make a mistake in your CLIENT_ID or CLIENT_SECRET, you won't be able to export your avatar!
 Once the parameters are set, build and run the application on your device.
 Inside the application: